Find out how to make a complaint about the regulators and how we investigate complaints.

 The regulators cannot consider complaints about the firms we regulate.
 If you have a complaint about a firm, then you should raise this initially with the firm.
 If you remain unhappy with the outcome, you may be able to make a complaint to the Financial Ombudsman Service.

-The definition of what is considered a complaint about the regulators is found in the Complaints Scheme (PDF).
+The definition of what is considered a complaint about the regulators is found in the Complaints Scheme.

-It also indicates what types of complaints we won’t investigate.
+The Complaints Scheme also indicates what types of complaint we won’t investigate.
 Some examples of these are:

 - complaints about our rules or guidance